Applications to study for Masters and research degrees at the Royal Agricultural University need to be made directly through the university.

 We aim to make decisions on applications within two weeks of having received all required documents.
 As part of the online application, you will be asked to:

-- Include a detailed personal statement
+- Include a detailed personal statement (you can read our guidance notes here)

 - Upload copies of transcripts and degree certificates for previous study (please note that if the language of the transcript is not in English, we will require a certified translation)